2018 United States House of Representatives elections in Michigan: District 8

 The 8th district was centered on the state capital, Lansing, and stretches into the northern outskirts of Metro Detroit including Rochester Hills.
-This district has a PVI of R+4.
+This district had a PVI of R+4.
 The incumbent was Republican Mike Bishop, who had represented the district since 2015.
 He was re-elected to a second term with 56% of the vote in 2016.
-This race was considered competitive, with the Cook Political Report rating it as 'Tossup' in August 2018.
+This race was considered competitive, with the Cook Political Report rating it as "Tossup" in August 2018.
 With $28 million spent, it drew the most campaign spending for a U.S. House seat in Michigan's history.
+Elissa Slotkin defeated Bishop, flipping the district to the Democratic side.